 His undergraduate years also instilled in him what Newburn calls a “mindset” – a True Blue quest constantly to explore unfamiliar areas of practice and to improve his own skills.
 “Fresh research and clinical techniques come out so often that it’s hard to stay current.
 But I try to stay on top of new concepts and modalities, and I don’t shy away from trying new things just because I’m not an ‘expert’ yet.”

 A home-run career such as Newburn’s does not happen by chance.
 For those who are considering an athletic training career in professional sports, Newburn has the following advice: “Gaining experience is the best thing you can do in this profession.
 You can’t obtain that – or the confidence you need – by watching someone else do the job.
 You must make the effort to get your hands on players and learn in a direct-contact atmosphere.
 It’s also vital to ask questions, try new things, question norms and look for the ‘why’ of a treatment or exercise that’s been prescribed.”

 As far as getting into professional baseball, Newburn says, “there are openings every year for entry-level positions in the Dominican Republic or at spring training facilities in Arizona and Florida.
 Start at the bottom, put the work in, spend the off-seasons working in physical therapy clinics that specialize in baseball or upper-extremity rehab.
 If possible, work with winter baseball leagues.
 Learn manual therapy techniques and definitely learn Spanish.
 Above all else, develop your passion for the wonderful game of baseball.”

-If you are interested in rounding the bases like Newburn, check out TU’s athletic training program.
+If you are interested in rounding the True Blue bases like Newburn, check out TU’s athletic training program.